-- Inconvenient need to know Python/C++/Java to get at data!
+- Inconvenient need to know Python/Java to get at data!

 - Redundancy/inconsistency

-- Integrity problems
+- Integrity problems: Ex: more students registed for a class than # of seats.

 - Atomicity problems

 - Concurrent access problems

 - Security problems

 Why are there problems?

 - Two main reasons: - The description of how the files are laid out is buried within the Python/Java code itself (if it's documented at all) - There is no support for transactions (supporting concurrency, atomicity, integrity, and recovery) - DBMSs handle exactly these two problems.